Nanoman91/django-video-gallery/README.rst

 0.2
 ---

-Changed Album Date to none mandatory.
+Changed Album Date to none mandatory to allow custom pattern matching, defaults to blank or autonow in model.

 Tested with Postgre 9.5.X with no issues.